 - Urban Dead: Humans can obtain flare guns from certain locations.
 They do 15 points of damage, but have very low accuracy.
 As in real life, players can use flare guns to signal their location to humans and zombies alike.

-- Team Fortress 2: One of the unlockable weapons the Pyro can get.
+- The first one is the Flare Gun.
 While hard to aim and easy to dodge, flares will do a small amount of damage to a target and set him on fire, causing afterburn damage (the afterburn adds up to twice the flare's impact damage).
 The bonus comes if you hit an already-burning opponent with a flare, which causes a Critical Hit for triple damage; being hit by two flares in a row is a guaranteed kill against 4 of the 9 classes.
-Needless to say, being killed by failing to dodge a flare at long range while on fire can be quite embarrassing...
+Needless to say, being killed by failing to dodge a flare at long range while on fire can be quite embarrassing.

-- The Pyromania update introduces the Scorch Shot, a flare gun that, while weaker than the normal flare gun, is able to knock back targets and ignite enemies in close proximity.
+- The Pyromania update introduces the Scorch Shot, a flare gun that, while weaker than the normal flare gun, gets a significant amount of knockback added which increases the farther away the target is and does splash damage.

-- This is one of the available weapons in SMOD, an add-on mod to Half Life 2.
+- This is one of the available weapons in SMOD, an add-on mod.

-- A flare gun can be used as an item (and an ability) in Warcraft 3, but it only reveals terrain and invisible units from anywhere on the map.
+- A flare gun can be used as an item (and an ability) in Warcraft III, but it only reveals terrain and invisible units from anywhere on the map.

 - In the ruins of La-Mulana, the Flare Gun is one of the weapons available, which fires a projectile straight upwards.
 It usually becomes useful for solving puzzles by killing monsters in tricky places, or as another source of ammunition, but is probably not Lemeza's preferred weapon.